Updated on June 17th 2020

-The last two months have been unexpected to say the least.
+The last few months have been unexpected to say the least.
 If you would have told me at the beginning of this year that the world was on the verge of experiencing a disruption of this magnitude, I would have never believed you, but here we are.
 This season has been filled with both challenges and blessings, and there is no other group of people I would rather face this moment with than you.

 Although this season has felt abnormal in many ways, I have been blown away by the ways in which our church family has creatively and consistently leaned into our mission of loving God, each other, and the world around us.
 Even though this next season will be different than we imagined, we truly believe God is going to do great things in us and through us in the weeks and months ahead.